 Before coming to Detroit, Mr. Jemison served as Deputy Undersecretary and Deputy Director for the Department of Housing and Community Development (DHCD) for the Commonwealth of Massachusetts under Governor Deval Patrick.
 Prior to that, Mr. Jemison held a variety of public- and private-sector positions, all related to city planning and urban development, primarily in Massachusetts and the District of Columbia.
 Locally, this includes his role in the Office of Deputy Mayor for Planning & Economic Development in the District of Columbia, as the City recovered from Control Board management during the first term of Mayor Anthony Williams.

-LORI MICHALSKI, DEPUTY ASSISTANT SECRETARY FOR OPERATIONS [ ^ Top ]
+DARRELL A. CLARK, DEPUTY ASSISTANT SECRETARY FOR OPERATIONS (ACTING) [ ^ Top ]

-Ms. Michalski joined HUD in August 2003 and currently serves as the Deputy Assistant Secretary for Operations, Office of Community Planning & Development (CPD).
-In her current role, Ms. Michalski provides operational support to all program offices in the Office of Community Planning and Development for hiring and recruiting, consultative services, human capital programs, systems and technology, labor relations, facilities, budget and continuous process improvement.
-Additionally, Ms. Michalski provides oversight of CPD field operations, as well as CPD’s technical assistance program and audit resolution and closeout functions.
-Prior to joining CPD, Ms. Michalski served as the Deputy Assistant for Housing Operations where she was responsible for helping to establish a quality organization in HUD, promoting the use of Lean Methodology and workflow automation as continuous improvement techniques.
+As the Acting Deputy Assistant Secretary for Operations, Darrell A. Clark provides operational support to all program offices in the Office of Community Planning and Development (CPD) for hiring and recruiting, consultative services, human capital programs, systems and technology, labor relations, facilities, budget, and continuous process improvement.
+Additionally, Mr. Clark provides oversight of CPD field operations, as well as CPD’s technical assistance program and audit resolution and closeout functions.

 ROBIN KEEGAN, DEPUTY ASSISTANT SECRETARY FOR ECONOMIC DEVELOPMENT [ ^ Top ]